Sewanee–Vanderbilt football rivalry: 1899: Sewanee's greatest team; no game with Vanderbilt

 Sewanee manager Luke Lea, after a disagreement with Vanderbilt over gate receipts resulting in the 1899 game being cancelled, sought a way to make up for the lost revenue.
 In response, Lea put together an improbable schedule of playing five big name opponents in six days.
 Playing so many games in a short period minimized costs while maximizing revenue.
 During this road trip, Sewanee outscored its opponents for a combined 91–0, including Texas, Texas A&M, LSU, and Ole Miss.
 Sewanee obliterated each one, traveling by train for some 2,500 miles.
 This feat, barring fundamental changes in modern-day football, can never be equaled.
 Contemporary sources called the road trip the most remarkable ever made by an American college team.

+1900: Sewanee edges Vanderbilt

+Vanderbilt made two touchdowns and Sewanee one, but Vanderbilt failed to make its extra points.

 1902: Sewanee drubs Vandy

 Sewanee defeated Vanderbilt in a surprising 11 to 5 upset.
 John Edgerton's touchdown was the first Vanderbilt had scored on Sewanee since 1897.
 Captain Henry D. Phillips made Sewanee's touchdown.